AuFeld/AuFeld.github.io/_posts/2020-06-02-StockScreener.md

 tags: [FastAPI, SQLAlchemy, Dashboard, Semantic UI]
 ---

-A stock screener that extracts data from the yfinance API to a SQLAlachemy database and deployed on a FastAPI dashboard.

-# Description

 A stock screener that extracts data from the yfinance API to a SQLAlchemy database.
 Deploys data to a dashboard utilizing FastAPI with background tasks.
 Dashboard was built using Semantic UI.
 Users interactively sort and filter stock related data by: closing price, 50 day moving average, 200 day moving average, foward price to earnings ratio, forward earnings per share ratio, and